ooaaooaa/BananaBot/README.md

 ## Features

--Uses files to store the messages sent so the user can update the messages while the bot is running -Concise, and mostly readable code
+- Uses files to store the messages sent so the user can update the messages while the bot is running
--Extensible
+- Concise, and mostly readable code
+- Extensible

 ## TODO

--Allow the user to stop the xp farming
+- Allow the user to stop the xp farming
--More options for message randomization
+- More options for message randomization
--More efficient code
+- More efficient code